Impact of the COVID-19 pandemic on cinema: Box office

-Percentage box office losses (outside of mainland China) for January to March 3, 2020, are 70–75% in Italy, 60% in South Korea, 35% in Hong Kong, the Philippines, and Singapore, and 30% in Taiwan.
+Percentage box office losses (outside of mainland China) for January to March 3, 2020, were 70–75% in Italy, 60% in South Korea, 35% in Hong Kong, the Philippines, and Singapore, and 30% in Taiwan.
 The Los Angeles box office, a key movie market and local economic backbone, was projected to fall by 20% in April 2020 compared to its 2019 figures, based on the state of emergency declared in the county at the start of March 2020.
-Despite the state of emergency, as single screens within movie theatres do not hold more than 1,000 people, they were granted an exemption from the ban on mass public gatherings in California.
-A National Association of Theatre Owners representative for California and Nevada announced that theatres would stay open; historically, movie theatres have remained open during other similar emergencies.
+Despite the state of emergency, as single screens within movie theatres did not hold more than 1,000 people, they were granted an exemption from the ban on mass public gatherings in California.
+A Cinema United representative for California and Nevada announced that theatres would stay open; historically, movie theatres had remained open during other similar emergencies.
 However, a survey of Americans over the opening March weekend showed support for closing movie theaters.
 On March 15, Deadline reported that over 100 movie theaters in the US had closed, some due to local rulings and others because of an inability to keep them open with no demand.
 On March 17, with national restrictions to social gatherings, cinemas across the United States closed.
 However, drive-in theaters, where customers stay in their own cars, were not closed, and quickly grew in popularity again.

 The opening March weekend saw a dramatically lower box office than the same weekend in 2019.
 The 2019 opening March weekend saw the release of Captain Marvel, which alone earned over US$153 million domestically that weekend, compared to the 2020 weekend's biggest film, Onward, with around US$39 million.
 The next weekend saw the lowest total US box office intake since the October 30–November 1, 1998 weekend, with lower percentage drops than the weekend after 9/11, at US$55.3 million.
 Onward itself saw the biggest weekend-to-weekend drop of any Pixar film, making $10.5 million, though was still the weekend's biggest film and the only one to make over $10 million.
 On March 19, Walt Disney Studios and Universal Pictures announced that they would no longer report box office figures.
 Comscore, therefore, announced the next day that it would indefinitely suspend its reporting of box office estimates and charts.

-On March 26, 2020, after local transmission of the virus had dropped to 0% in China, movie theaters there began to re-open, with reports that 250–500 theaters were opening, but the next day, authorities again closed all movie theaters in the country.
+On March 26, 2020, after local transmission of the virus had dropped to 0% in China, movie theaters there began to re-open, with reports that 250–500 theaters were opening.
+The next day, authorities again closed all movie theaters in the country.